-In action loop terms, we’re looking at performing, planning, and both review and reflect, respectively.
+In action loop terms, we’re looking at performing, planning, and reviewing and reflecting, respectively.

 TrackingSection titled Tracking

-Tracking in diet terms, is looking at what we’re eating and when.
-Further, we can break this down into calories, macronutrients, and micronutrients; your body doesn’t care if it’s a carrot or a cupcake, only what it’s made of.
+Tracking, in diet terms, is looking at what we’re eating and when.
+Further, your body doesn’t care if it’s a carrot or a cupcake; it only cares about calories, macronutrients, and micronutrients.

 While you can be as detailed as you want, I find the more we can apply the simplicity principle, the less friction there is to the act of tracking itself.

-Whether we’re talking about food or money, tracking is there to increase transparency and raise our awareness.
+Whether we’re talking food or money, tracking is there to increase transparency and raise awareness.

-The profession of bookkeeping uses something called a chart of accounts to help simplify things; however, the redundancy of language may make it seem complex, if not complicated.
+The bookkeeping profession uses a chart of accounts to help simplify things; however, the redundancy of language may make it seem complex, if not complicated.
 Everything is called an account and, at the highest level, there are four accounts:

 - assets, and

-You could use those four alone, however, we typically break them into sub-accounts, which may differ for each person.
+You could use those four alone.
+However, we typically break those accounts into sub-accounts, which may differ for each person.

 - fast food restaurant